RepeatingEmu772/pai-service/README.md

-# Personal AI Assistant Backend service
+# Personal AI Assistant Service

 This service exists between the Mook-PAI frontend and the Runpod inference layer